outerearthinteractive/MultiCreate/README.markdown

 Setup
 ---
-Download the [bleeding edge jar here](https://github.com/outerearthinteractive/MultiCreate/raw/master/MultiCreate.jar).
+1. Download the [bleeding edge jar here](https://github.com/outerearthinteractive/MultiCreate/raw/master/MultiCreate.jar).
 This is the development branch and auto built.
 There will be a more stable version later.
+2. Put the jar into the bukkit plugins folder.
+3. Run the server.

 By
 ---